Hospitals Use Direct Mail to Reach out to Mammogram Prospects.

 “We know that our particular market is heavily African-American, and we also know they’re at greater risk for many of these diseases,” Whitesel says.

 But all the mailers have a friendly tone that conveys a serious message.
 “We don’t want women dying of breast cancer,” Whitesel says.
 “We want to try to catch it early and make sure we can help them help themselves.”

 DeKalb Medical sends about 2,000 postcards a month.
 About 46,000 pieces have gone out to about 30,000 area individuals to date, and more than 1,500 women who have received the mailer have come in for a mammogram.

-Whitesel is pleased with the response but also focuses on the greater potential, or the lifetime value, of a customer who comes in for a mammogram and may return for other services.
+Whitesel is pleased with the response.
+She also focuses on a patient’s lifetime value.
+After all, the potential value happens when a customer comes in for a mammogram and may return for other services.

 Bottom line, direct mail is highly responsive for hospitals and medical practices.
-Hospitals attract area newcomers with New Mover lists; can reach out for specific health issues with Ailment Sufferer lists; and market demographically to reach women, families with children or other market segments for specific hospital programming.
+Hospitals attract area newcomers with New Mover lists.
+Similarly, hospitals can reach out to women, families with children or other market segments for specific hospital programming.